Jerry-Master/ML-visualizations/README.md

 ### Part 2

 The main problem with doing it as mentioned above is that the request is being made multiple times, and we still don't know the reason for it nor how to correct it.
-So, the second approach relies in using a python library prepared to handle everything: Flask
+So, the second approach relies in using a python library prepared to handle everything: Flask.
+Several links explaining how to send JSON data from one file to the other are written down at the reference.

 #### Example4